Oedipus: Post-Classical literature

 Oedipus was a figure who was also used in the Latin literature of ancient Rome.
 Julius Caesar wrote a play on Oedipus, but it has not survived into modern times.
 Ovid included Oedipus in Metamorphoses, but only as the person who defeated the Sphinx.
 He makes no mention of Oedipus's troubled experiences with his father and mother.
 Seneca the Younger wrote his own play on the story of Oedipus in the first century AD.
 It differs in significant ways from the work of Sophocles.

 Some scholars have argued that Seneca's play on the myth was intended to be recited at private gatherings and not actually performed.
-It has however been successfully staged since the Renaissance.
+It has been successfully staged since the Renaissance.
 It was adapted by John Dryden in his very successful heroic drama Oedipus, licensed in 1678.
 The 1718 Oedipus was also the first play written by Voltaire.
 A version of Oedipus by Frank McGuinness was performed at the National Theatre in late 2008, starring Ralph Fiennes and Claire Higgins.

 In the late 1960s Ola Rotimi published a novel and play, The Gods Are Not to Blame, which retells the Oedipus myth happening in the Yoruba kingdom.

-In 2011, U.S. writer David Guterson published his Oedipus-inspired novel "Ed King".
+In 2011, U.S. writer David Guterson published his Oedipus-inspired novel Ed King.
 In folkloristics, the myth of Oedipus is classified in the international Aarne-Thompson-Uther Index as tale type ATU 931, "Oedipus".